foolscapcon/foolscap-newsletter/_emails/2019-02-19-thank-you-for-attending.md

 -Retiring Captain Beth Mitcham

 ### Captain's Log, Stardate 47634.44, USS Foolscap (ANS-42)
-Foolscap came to my attention from Ursula Vernon  But it captured my heart in 2015 with panels like Lawn Crayfish are Real (and other weird nature stuff) and Craft 'n Meet.
+Foolscap came to my attention when Ursula Vernon mentioned she was the GoH in 2015.
+But it captured my heart with panels like "Lawn Crayfish are Real (and other weird nature stuff)" and "Craft 'n Meet".
 Soon I was helping with teardown, decompressing at a post con meal, and helping out on the concom.
-Open Progamming
+The Open Programming really elevates Foolscap from the hoi polli
 Soon I was wrangling websites and helping with planning.
 We weathered some rough times together and came through strong.
 Future looking statements

 -Freshly Minted Captain Douglas Beal